 It’s important to reinforce the lessons your child learns online in your household as well.
 While this may not apply to all aspects of their curriculum, you can start small.
 For example, if your child is learning new exercise techniques in physical education class, ask if they will show you and take time to work on it together.
 Alternatively, if your child is reading a new book for English class, ask them to explain the various characters.
 If you have time, you may want to join them in reading a chapter.
 If your family is able to indicate interest in online learning, this will help motivate your child’s engagement.

 If you’re struggling to keep your child engaged with online learning, remember that you are not alone.
 This kind of learning is new for everyone and it’s important to know that no family is perfect.
 You can expect this to be challenging and take some time.
 Try out different techniques and see what works best for your family.
 Check in with your neighbors or family members of another student to see what has worked for them.

 If you notice your child’s mental health suffering as a result of online learning, it’s important to seek help from a mental health professional.
-Charlie Health offers virtual treatment program for teens and young adults struggling with mental health and substance use disorders.
+Charlie Health offers virtual treatment program for teens and young adults struggling with mental health disorders.
 You are not alone—Charlie Health’s expert team of clinicians is here to support you and your family.
+Reach out today.